Community Development Volunteer

 Volunteers work with youth to develop their entrepreneurial skills and employability skills, including resume writing, job research, interviewing, mentoring, internships, and job-related soft skills.
 Volunteers and their local counterpart/s are the main liaisons with their community's youth council, working to develop civic awareness campaigns and youth participation in decision making and other community projects.

-In many Albanian communities GIS/mapping or information/communication technology development experience may be useful for secondary projects or as a minor part of your main project.
+In many Albanian communities GIS (geographical information system)/mapping or information/communication technology development experience may be useful for secondary projects or as a minor part of your main project.

 Placements may be anywhere in Albania except certain areas of the country that are designated as off-limits.
 No Volunteers will be placed in the capital.
-In some rare cases, Volunteers may be placed in a few of the larger towns of Albania and some may be placed in very rural areas.
+In some rare cases, Volunteers may be placed in a few of the larger towns of Albania where foreign language schools are located; however, the vast majority of placements will be in the rural areas.
 Conditions, especially in winter, may be uncomfortable at sites.

 • Bachelor of arts/Bachelor of science degree in any business discipline